oracle-cne/ocne/doc/cluster-management/upgrade.md

 #### Using Alternate Transports

 The default tranport for upgrades is `ostree-unverified-registry`.
-This value is a good choice whenver there is a container mage registry available.
+This value is a good choice whenver there is a container image registry available.
 If a container image registry is not available, other transports are available.
 Refer to [OSTree Native Conainers URL Format](https://coreos.github.io/rpm-ostree/container/#url-format-for-ostree-native-containers) for detailed documentation on what transports are available.
 Note that `containers-storage` is not